Extending social security to workers in micro- and small enterprises

 Extending legal coverage

-- Extend legal coverage to workers in MSEs through different means, such as lowering or removing minimum thresholds with regard to the enterprise size in the social security or labour legislation or including additional categories of workers in the legislation to take account of the diversity of employment situations
+- Extending legal coverage to workers in MSEs through different means, such as lowering or removing minimum thresholds with regard to the enterprise size in the social security or labour legislation or including additional categories of workers in the legislation to take account of the diversity of employment situations.

-- Clarify and simplify the law, broaden the scope of workers covered by law, for example by including those without a formal contract
+- Clarifying and simplifying the law, broadening the scope of workers covered by law, for example by including those without a formal contract.

 Facilitating access to social protection by removing administrative barriers

-- Simplify and streamline registration and other administrative procedures, for example through mobile or online registration
+- Simplifying and streamlining registration and other administrative procedures, for example through mobile or online registration.

-- Develop integrated service delivery mechanisms, such as one-stop-shops, to improve the access to social protection for MSEs, particularly in rural areas
+- Developing integrated service delivery mechanisms, such as one-stop-shops, to improve the access to social protection for MSEs, particularly in rural areas.

 Facilitating contribution collection and financing mechanisms

-- Simplify the declaration and payment of social insurance contributions for micro and small enterprises
+- Simplifying the declaration and payment of social insurance contributions for micro and small enterprises.

-- Facilitate the payment of social security contributions by allowing greater flexibility regarding the scheduling of contribution payments or allowing for contributing to priority social security branches, introducing differentiated contributory provisions or unified social insurance contributions
+- Facilitating the payment of social security contributions by allowing greater flexibility regarding the scheduling of contribution payments or allowing for contributing to priority social security branches, introducing differentiated contributory provisions or unified social insurance contributions.

-- Facilitate the payment of social security contributions and taxes, for example through monotributo mechanisms
+- Facilitating the payment of social security contributions and taxes, for example through monotributo mechanisms.

 Enhancing compliance and facilitating inspections

-- Facilitate the inspections of MSEs and enhance compliance, for example by removing barriers to the inspection of small enterprises based on their number of employees or turnover
+- Facilitating the inspections of MSEs and enhance compliance, for example by removing barriers to the inspection of small enterprises based on their number of employees or turnover.

-- Raise awareness and promote compliance through prevention measures and combine sanctions with information and awareness raising, especially for MSEs
+- Raising awareness and promoting compliance through prevention measures and combining sanctions with information and awareness raising, especially for MSEs.

 Strengthening incentives for formalization through linkages with other policy areas

-- Simplify business registration procedures and reduce transaction costs for MSEs, facilitate market access for MSEs and measures to enhance their financial inclusion to promote the transition of MSEs to the formal economy
+- Simplifying business registration procedures and reduce transaction costs for MSEs, facilitate market access for MSEs and measures to enhance their financial inclusion to promote the transition of MSEs to the formal economy.

-- Enterprise policies to promote sustainable enterprises and, in particular, create conditions for a conducive environment for MSEs
+- Applying enterprise development policies to promote sustainable enterprises and, in particular, create conditions for a conducive environment for MSEs.

 - The extension of legal coverage needs to be accompanied by mechanisms to ensure the application of the laws in practice.
 Additional measures are needed with regard to ensuring that compliance with legal obligations and administrative processes do not pose an overly high burden on small enterprises.